 With a view to identification of those areas within the MDS site which have the greatest capacity for intensive agriculture, an analysis of the sites land systems has been undertaken.
 The Queensland Government has produced a series of maps identifying broad land use under the Queensland Land Use Mapping Program (QLUMP).
-Figures 9 and 10 show the QLUMP maps for lots 1SP164068 and 4RP617701 respectively.
-These maps show that land suitable cropping is restricted to the south-west portion of the MLA (as also shown on Figure 7 - SCL trigger map).
+Figures 9 show the QLUMP map for area covered by the MDS MLA and surrounds.
+This map shows that land suitable cropping is restricted to the south-west portion of the MLA (as also shown on Figure 7 - SCL trigger map) and is not impacted by the proposed mine.